premkpavuluri/microservices-research/members/rishabh.md

 - Language and Technology Agnostic :- When creating a microservices-based application, developers can connect microservices programmed in any language.
 They can also connect microservices running on any platform.
 This offers more flexibility to use the programming languages and technologies that best fit the project’s needs and your team’s skill sets.
 By becoming programming language agnostic, you can quickly adopt new technologies as they emerge and evolve.
 You’re no longer tethered to a single technology stack because you can use the best tool for each job.

 - Faster Time to Market :- The pluggability of a microservices application architecture allows for easier, faster application development and upgrades.
 Developers can quickly build or change a microservice, then plug it into the architecture with less risk of coding conflicts and service outages.
 Moreover, due to the independence of each microservice, teams don’t have to worry about coding conflicts, and they don’t have to wait for slower-moving projects before launching their part of the application.
+Faster CI/CD cycles help in this process.

+- Better Data Security :- Each service in microservices is responsible for a specific task and uses their own database.
+This approach is far more secure than storing all data in a single monolithic database accessible by the entire application.

 refs: